-I am a post-doctoral researcher in the communication department at Chapman University and instructor in Digital Humanities at UCLA.
-My work broadly considers the social and political implications of technological practices and cultures, particularly those that improve organizational capacities, community well-being, and government responsiveness.
+I am currently a post-doctoral researcher in the communication department at Chapman University.
+My work broadly considers the social and political implications of technological practices and cultures, particularly those that improve organization, community well-being, and government responsiveness.
 To research these topics I employ quantitative (surveys, trace data analysis) and qualitative (ethnography, interviews) methodologies, often in combination (“mixed methods”).
 Theoretically my work is situated in communication, and also draws from sociology, science and technology studies (STS), cultural studies, and political science.
 My research has been published in journals such as New Media & Society; the International Journal of Communication; Social Media + Society, and Big Data + Society.
-This work falls in two areas:
+My work in communication and technology falls in three areas:

-My primary research topic is how technological projects (often involving mobile media and data) can help reform democratic institutions of government and community.
-Specifically, I look at how the “civic tech” movement improves government processes, policies, and communication with residents.
-Over the last several years I have traced how local governments, organizations and residents design and implement technology for civic purposes.
-For example, I have looked at “innovation teams” operating inside government, and how outside “data intermediaries” interpret the political utility of open data.
-This work has culminated in several peer-reviewed articles for leading journals, and a crowdsourced public-facing book that will be completed in spring 2017.
+Much of my personal research considers how how local governments, organizations and residents co-design and implement communication infrastructure for the public good.
+For example, I have looked at “innovation teams” operating inside government, and how outside “data intermediaries” interpret the civic value of open data.
+This work has culminated in several peer-reviewed articles for leading journals, and a crowdsourced public-facing book on the “civic tech” movement that will be completed in early 2017.
 I also advocate for a responsive and responsible government through work and volunteering; I am on Long Beach’s Technology and Innovation Commission, and from 2015 to 2016 I was the first Civic Data Fellow for the city of Los Angeles where I worked with the city’s Innovation Delivery Team.

 I also research how mobile media and social media media alter the form and function of everyday communication, thereby improving social cohesion.
 My dissertation used quantitative and qualitative methodologies to explore how mobile practices improved feelings of connectedness, particularly through media production, in the context of new parents.
 This theme extended from my MA thesis, which explored young adult dependency with social network sites (SNSs).
 This body of work draws from literature in sociology, computer-mediated communication (CMC), media ecologies, and affordances.
 Articles from my dissertation have been published in the International Journal of Communication and Social Media + Society.